Respect at La Trobe

 - dedicated UNI-Safe Service.
 Security officers are available to escort students and staff after dark between buildings, campus car parks and local transport.

 - increased security patrols through our residential spaces.

-- working closely with accommodation services to educate new students about safety for the year ahead.
+- working closely with Living at La Trobe to educate new students about safety for the year ahead.

 - increased lighting across campuses and on designated walking paths.

 - improved camera operating systems to maximise the use of our infrastructure.

 Report and actions on sexual harassment and sexual assault